Discover more at Sizergh

 Find out when Sizergh is open, how to get here, things to see and do and more

-Whether you’re after a wild play area to let little legs run off some steam, a peaceful garden for a buggy-friendly walk, or a children’s trail through a house filled with treasures, there’s something for all ages here at Sizergh.
+Whether you want to let little legs run off some steam, wander through a peaceful garden for a buggy-friendly walk, or discover a children’s trail through a house filled with treasures, there’s something for all ages here at Sizergh.

 Here’s some useful information to help plan your visit to Sizergh: